d12frosted/elpa-mirror/gnu/denote-readme.txt

 [The file-naming scheme] See section 5

+4.5 Rename file by changing only its file type ──────────────────────────────────────────────

+  The command `denote-change-file-type' provides the convenience of converting a note taken in one file type, say, `.txt' into another like `.org'.
+It presents a choice among the `denote-file-type' options.

+  The conversion does NOT modify the existing front matter.
+Instead, it prepends new front matter to the top of the file.
+We do this as a safety precaution since the user can, in principle, add arbitrary extras to their front matter that we would not want to touch.

+  If in Dired, `denote-change-file-type' operates on the file at point, else it prompts with minibuffer completion for one.

+  The title of the file is retrieved from a line starting with a title field in the file’s front matter, depending on the previous file type (e.g.  `#+title' for Org).
+The same process applies for keywords.

+  As a final step, the command asks for confirmation, showing the difference between old and new file names.

 5 The file-naming scheme
 ════════════════════════

-  Notes are stored the `denote-directory'.
+  Notes are stored in the `denote-directory'.
 The default path is `~/Documents/notes'.
 The `denote-directory' can be a flat listing, meaning that it has no subdirectories, or it can be a directory tree.
   Either way, Denote takes care to only consider “notes” as valid candidates in the relevant operations and will omit other files or directories.

-  Every note produced by Denote follows this pattern ([Points of entry]):
+  Every note produced by Denote follows this pattern by default ([Points of entry]):

   ┌────
   │ DATE--TITLE__KEYWORDS.EXTENSION